vespa-engine/documentation/en/nearest-neighbor-search.md

 }
 </pre>

-The `rank-profile` specifies the query input tensor names.
+The `rank-profile` specifies the query input tensor names and types.
 The query input tensors must be of the same dimensionality as the document vector and have the same dimension name.

 Skipping the query tensor definition will cause a query time error:</p>